a-e/example-cukable/README.md

 3.1.0.rc4.
 This is by design, to allow testing Cukable with multiple applications having different dependencies.

-You should create separate RVM gemsets for these two apps:
+You should create *three* separate RVM gemsets; one for the root project, and one for each Rails application:

     $ rvm ree
+    $ rvm gemset create example-cukable
     $ rvm gemset create batman
     $ rvm gemset create robin